 Step up to a new style

-For adventurous millennial brides, I recommend playing with the trio of Art Deco ‘step cuts’ – Asscher, baguette and the cheapest and most forgiving of all, the chic emerald cut.
+For adventurous millennial brides, here are a few pointers from our diamond buying guide.
+I recommend playing with the trio of Art Deco ‘step cuts’ – Asscher, baguette, and the cheapest and most forgiving of all, the chic emerald cut.
 You’ll get bigger rocks at the price you’d otherwise pay for the superior (but boring) round shape and the lack of brilliance is compensated by a sophisticated lustre and glow, which is perfect for the workplace.

 A match made in heaven